Sub-2-Hour Marathon Shoes: How the Tech Works

 • Stack: 39mm at the heel, 36mm at the forefoot, 1mm under the World Athletics legal ceiling of 40mm.

-• Foam: a new generation of Lightstrike Pro Evo, claimed 50 per cent lighter than the version used in the Pro Evo 2.
+• Foam: a new generation of Lightstrike Pro Evo, claimed to be 50 per cent lighter than the version used in the Pro Evo 2.

 • Outsole: Continental rubber on the forefoot.